Topics Concerning Programs to Help Schedule Irrigation

 A Spreadsheet Method to Schedule Irrigation:

-- You can enter data into a customized Excel spreadsheet to plan your irrigation schedule.
-Find the University of Wisconsin-Extension Irrigation Scheduler spreadsheet here.
+- You can enter data into a customized Excel spreadsheet to schedule your irrigation.
+Find the University of Wisconsin-Extension / NRCS Irrigation Scheduling Spreadsheet (WISS) HERE.

-- Find a Quick Guide to the Wisconsin Irrigation Scheduler spreadsheet here.
+- Find a Quick Guide to the UWEX / NRCS Irrigation Scheduling Spreadsheet (WISS) HERE.

 This web page has maps of Reference Evapotranspiration data that can be used to estimate the ET at your location.
 You can also subscribe to receive ET data daily by email at this link.
-You will need the latitude and longitude of the field(s)/farm you which to get the ET for.
+You will need the latitude and longitude of the field(s)/farm for which you want ET data.
+Once the email option is setup, you will be automatically set the ET for the previous day during the growing season for up to 13 sites.
 A good website for determining latitude and longitude is iTouchmap.com.
 You just need an address and it will determine the latitude and longitude.
+If you have questions, please contact John Panuska, firstname.lastname@example.org.

 - Methods to Monitor Soil Moisture, publication A3600-02, is a University of Wisconsin-Extension publication about how to monitor soil moisture.
 Read or download it here, or at the UW-Extension Learning Store website.